Centre set to permanently ban 59 Chinese apps

-New Delhi, Jan 25 (IANS) The Union Government has decided permanently ban 59 Chinese mobile applications including TikTok.
+New Delhi: The Union Government has decided to permanently ban 59 Chinese mobile applications including TikTok.

 The development comes several months after the government had first banned Chinese apps temporarily in last June.